-Compared with 30 June 2020, the 22% increase in fair value of recognised collateral received (unsegregated) under derivative contracts was mainly driven by change in market value and transaction volume.
-The fair values of recognised collateral received and posted collateral under SFTs decreased by 93% and 94% respectively were mainly driven by change in transaction volume.
+Compared with 30 June 2021, the 52% decrease in fair value of recognised collateral received (unsegregated) and 16% decrease in fair value of posted collateral (unsegregated) under derivative contracts were mainly driven by change in outstanding transactions' market value and outstanding transaction volume.

+The 88% increase in fair value of recognised collateral received and 130% increase in fair value of posted collateral under SFTs were mainly driven by change in outstanding transaction volume.